-Rice pudding always reminds me of my childhood - it's actually funny that I only recently rediscovered it.
-Whether hot or cold, it is definitely a tasty and healthy breakfast alternative (if you tweak the “normal” recipe a bit).
-And since I don't always have that much time in the morning, I think it's even better that it can be prepared so well.
+Rice pudding always reminds me of my childhood - it's actually strange that I only recently discovered it again.
+No matter whether hot or cold, it is definitely a delicious and healthy breakfast alternative (as long as you change the “normal” recipe a bit).
+And since I don't always have that much time in the morning, I think it's even better that it's easy to prepare.
 So now there's nothing wrong with trying the recipe.

-Incidentally, this variant does not contain any industrial sugar, as the wintry spices are enough to make your taste buds tingle.
+By the way, this version doesn't contain any industrial sugar, as the winter spices are enough to make your taste buds tingle.

 125 g rice pudding

-600 ml milk or plant drink (I usually use almond drink)
+600 ml milk or plant-based drink (I usually use almond drink)

 2 tbsp coconut blossom sugar